Suor/django-cacheops/README.rst

     # should be compatible or subclass cacheops.redis.CacheopsRedis
     CACHEOPS_CLIENT_CLASS = 'your.redis.ClientClass'

+    # You can use two pickling libs: pickle or dill
+    CACHEOPS_PICKLE_LIB = 'pickle'

     CACHEOPS = {
         # Automatically cache any User.objects.get() calls for 15 minutes
         # This also includes .first() and .last() calls,